johnwcowan/r7rs-work/TallyCowan.md

 whose purpose is to keep running descriptive statistics on *observations*, each represented by a real number, that are injected into it.
 It can compute a variety of simple statistics such as the arithmetic mean, the variance, and the standard deviation.
-It does not record the observations themselves, and therefore cannot compute the median or the mode.
+It does not record the observations themselves, and therefore cannot compute the media, the mode, or even the standard deviation.

 A *histogram* is a different kind of accumulator which maintains a number of *bins* decided in advance, and counts how many observations fall into each bin.
 It can return bin counts and indicate the current median and modal bins.